You are here

 - Who am I?: ideas and activities based on Clarence Bean, That's Me! and Dear Diary

+Materials by Carol Read.
 Carol is a well-known expert, teacher trainer and materials writer in the field of young learners.
-Carol worked for the British Council in Portugal as a teacher and teacher trainer and in Spain as Assistant Director of Studies of the Young Learners Centre, Madrid.
+She worked for the British Council in Portugal as a teacher and teacher trainer and in Spain as Assistant Director of Studies of the Young Learners Centre, Madrid.